-- 1. There are reliability concerns for some of these figures, particularly for individual products (see Sources chapter). - 2.
-Includes roundwood, wood charcoal, chips, particles, residues and, from 2017, includes recovered wood. - 3.
+- There are reliability concerns for some of these figures, particularly for individual products (see Sources chapter). - 2.
+Sawnwood includes sleepers from 2017. - 3.
 Includes veneer sheets. - 4.
-Sawnwood includes sleepers from 2017. - 5.
-Further details of pulp and paper export quantities are provided in table 3.5a.
+Includes roundwood, wood charcoal, chips, particles, residues and, from 2017, includes recovered wood. - 5.
+Further details of pulp and paper export quantities are provided in table 3.5a

-Recovered paper accounted for the majority of pulp and paper exports, with 4.3 million tonnes exported in 2019 (Table 3.5a).
+Recovered paper accounted for the majority of pulp and paper exports, with 3.8 million tonnes exported in 2020 (Table 3.5a).